pusher/atom-pair/BlogPost.md

     $ apm install atom-pair

 Alternatively, go to the command palette via `command+shift+p` and go to `Install Packages and Themes`.
-Then search for and install AtomPair.
+Then search for and install `atom-pair`.

 ###Invite